 Concepts of physiological integrity; psychosocial integrity; a safe, effective care environment; and health promotion/maintenance are further explored as students assess and intervene to improve function for clients and families experiencing threats to physiological and psychosocial integrity.
 Nursing care is aimed at restoring optimal functioning for clients/families and assisting them through life transitions, using the nursing process as a framework to help the learner think critically and integrate theory with practice.
-Offered spring semester only.
+Offered spring

 Prerequisites: NURS 101.

 Corequisites: BIOL 110, ENGL 102, and MATH 118 or higher.
-Fulfills Writing Intensive requirement.